James Maybrick

-James Maybrick (25 October 1838 – 11 May 1889) was a Liverpool cotton merchant.
+James Maybrick (24 October 1838 – 11 May 1889) was a Liverpool cotton merchant.
 After his death, his wife, Florence Maybrick, was convicted of murdering him by poisoning in a sensational trial.
 The "Aigburth Poisoning" case was widely reported in the press on both sides of the Atlantic.

 More than a century after his death, Maybrick was accused of being the notorious serial killer Jack the Ripper, owing to his own words in a diary, but critics countered that the diary and confession are a hoax.
 Forensic tests were inconclusive.
 In his book They All Love Jack, writer, researcher, and filmmaker Bruce Robinson produced an argument that it was his brother, Michael Maybrick, who was the true killer.
-A serial killer, who became known as the Servant Girl Annihilator, preyed during 1884 and 1885 upon the city of Austin, Texas, and there have also been attempts to link Maybrick to those murders.
+There have also been attempts to link Maybrick to the murders of the Servant Girl Annihilator, who preyed during 1884 and 1885 upon the city of Austin, Texas.

 Life

-Maybrick was born in Liverpool, Merseyside (at the time in Lancashire), the son of William Maybrick, an engraver, and his wife, Susanna.
+Maybrick was born in Liverpool, the son of William Maybrick, an engraver, and his wife, Susanna.
 He was christened on 12 November 1838, at St Peter's Church in the city.
 He was named after a brother who had died the year before and was the Maybricks' third of seven sons.

 Maybrick's cotton trading business required him to travel regularly to the United States and in 1871 he settled in Norfolk, Virginia, to establish a branch office of his company.
 While there in 1874 he contracted malaria, which was then treated with a medication containing arsenic; he became addicted to the drug for the rest of his life.
 In 1880, Maybrick returned to the company's offices in Britain.
 Sailing from New York City on 12 March 1880, he arrived in Liverpool six days later.
 During the journey he was introduced to Florence (Florie) Elizabeth Chandler, the daughter of a banker from Mobile, Alabama, and their relationship quickly blossomed.
 Despite the difference in their ages – he was 42, and she 18 – they began to plan their wedding immediately.

 The wedding was delayed until 27 July 1881, when it took place at St James' Church, Piccadilly, London.
 The couple returned to Liverpool to live at Maybrick's home, "Battlecrease House" in Aigburth, a suburb in the south of the city.

 They had two children: a son, James Chandler ("Bobo"), born in 1882, and a daughter, Gladys Evelyn, born in 1886.

 Maybrick continued to divide his time between the American and the British offices of his company and this may have caused difficulties within his marriage.
 He also resumed his relationships with his many mistresses, while his wife conducted an affair with an Alfred Brierley, a cotton broker.
 It is possible Florence embarked upon this on learning of her husband's infidelity.

 In Maybrick's case a common-law wife, Sarah Ann Robertson, was identified.
 Sarah Ann is mentioned in her stepfather's will as "Sarah Ann Maybrick, wife of James".